BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/advanced_rules.md

 In Narrative Play, there may be situations where models need to carry a fallen ally or prisoner - when this is the case it will be stated in the special rules for that Scenario.
 The weight of the model being carried, compared to how strong the carrying model is, will determine how the carried model is treated.

 A model is treated as a Light Object if its Defence characteristic is half, or less, of the carrying model's Strength.
 A model is treated as a Heavy Object if its Defence characteristic is greater than half of the carrying model's Strength.
-Carrying Objects

 ## PASSENGERS